How to Use Plastic Wrap for Moving (Step-by-Step Guide)

 3menmovers.com

-If your friend is holding the shrink wrap in place, remember that since shrink wrap only sticks to itself your friend will have to hold on until you make your way all the way around and wrap some shrink over that loose end — and probably your friend’s fingers.
+If someone was holding the starting edge for you, remember they’ll need to keep their fingers in place until you make your way all the way around and wrap some plastic over that loose end — and probably your friend’s fingers.
+It’s one of those moments when a little teamwork saves a lot of frustration.

-Our Top 5 Tips for Using Shrink Wrap
+Our Top 5 Tips for Using Plastic Wrap

 #1.
 Always wear work gloves.

-It’s much easier to hold your roll of shrink wrap loosely, letting it unroll around your fingers as you go.
+It’s much easier to hold your roll of plastic wrap loosely, letting it unroll around your fingers as you go.
 But be careful!
-Don’t find out the hard way that the friction of the spinning roll of shrink wrap will burn the skin right off your bare fingers, kind of like a rope burn.
+Don’t find out the hard way that the friction of the spinning roll can cause painful rope-burn-like blisters.
 Trust me, find some decent gloves.

-Wrapping OS and mattresses with shrink wrap generally does not cause problems because the plastic won’t adhere to the fabric.
-On the other hand, shrink wrap can stick to wood, vinyl, and some metals.
+Wrapping OS and mattresses with plastic wrap generally does not cause problems because the plastic won’t adhere to the fabric.
+On the other hand, plastic wrap can stick to wood, vinyl, and some metals.

-Over time and in extreme temperatures, shrink wrap tends to adhere to your wooden dining room chairs, your leather couch, and even the sides of your fridge.
+Over time and in extreme temperatures, it can adhere to your wooden dining room chairs, your leather couch, and even the sides of your fridge.
 And it may never completely come off.
 This is especially crucial to remember if you are moving long-distance or putting your stuff into storage.

-The easy solution is to first cover these items in furniture pads or thick brown paper sheets before wrapping them tightly in shrink wrap.
+The solution is to cover these items in furniture pads or thick brown paper sheets before wrapping them tightly in plastic.
 “Tightly” is the key word here, because if it’s loose, it won’t hold those furniture pads or sheets of paper in place, and your fridge will slip right out of your hands.

 Here too, extended time and extreme temperatures can exacerbate the situation.
 Be sure to leave a few openings when you wrap your OS (and everything else) in plastic.